-Composition used as the act of name containment provides a semantic of a whole-part relationship between the domain and the named elements that are contained, even if only by name.
+The composition aggregation association relationship is used as the act of name containment providing a semantic of a whole-part relationship between the domain and the named elements that are contained, even if only by name.
 From the management perspective access to the part is through the whole.
 Multiplicity shall be indicated at both ends of the relationship.